 - I will not place learning over life.

-- I will not shame families or students for what learning does or does not take place.
+- Shame has no place in my practice.
+I will not shame families or students for what learning does or does not take place.

 One way we can help provide a sense of normalcy for students is by leveraging the routines that make your classroom special to help lighten the mood and remind students “We’re here.
 We are still a community.
 I see you.”
 What might this look like?